on2e/union-csi/README.md

 ### Multi-node Volumes

-The primary motivation behind Union CSI is to achieve *multi-node* volumes: volumes whose branches span across different disks and nodes in the cluster.
+The primary motivation behind Union CSI is to achieve *multi-node volumes*: volumes whose branches span across different disks and nodes in the cluster.
 This is accomplished by pooling the remote branches through the network.
 This enables users to achieve capacities that near the total available capacity